 - Improve the patient’s overall quality of life

-- Lithium – Lithium has been used for years for Bipolar Disorder.
+- Lithium: Lithium has been used for years for bipolar disorder.
 It remains the most common drug for people with pure mania characterised by euphoria and pure depression

-In addition to medical treatments, psychotherapy and sleep management are also parts of Bipolar Disorder treatment.
+In addition to medical treatments, psychotherapy and sleep management are also parts of bipolar disorder treatment.
 They can help reduce symptoms and prevent relapse.

-If you think you or a loved one may be suffering from Bipolar Disorder, please contact us.
 The London Psychiatry Centre is home to the UK’s leading affective disorder experts who can correctly diagnose bipolar disorders and offer suitable treatment programmes.